Skip to content

 /tool image_generate action=status

-Generate (max count)Workflow-defined4449414
+Generate (max count)Workflow-defined44419414

-Edit / reference1 image (workflow)1 imageFlux: 1; GPT: 10; NB2: 14Up to 5 images1 image (subject ref)Up to 5 images-Up to 5 images
+Edit / reference1 image (workflow)1 imageFlux: 1; GPT: 10; Krea style refs: 10; NB2: 14Up to 5 images1 image1 image (subject ref)Up to 5 images-Up to 5 images

 Size control--Up to 4K--

-Aspect ratio----
+Aspect ratio-----

-Resolution (1K/2K/4K)-----1K, 2K
+Resolution (1K/2K/4K)------1K, 2K

 Image generation prompt.
 Required for `action: "generate"`.
 Use `"status"` to inspect the active session task or `"list"` to inspect available providers and models at runtime.
 Provider/model override (e.g. `openai/gpt-image-2`).
 Use `openai/gpt-image-1.5` for transparent OpenAI backgrounds.
 Single reference image path or URL for edit mode.
-Multiple reference images for edit mode (up to 5 on supporting providers).
+Multiple reference images for edit mode or style-reference models (up to 10 through the shared tool; provider-specific limits still apply).
 Size hint: `1024x1024`, `1536x1024`, `1024x1536`, `2048x2048`, `3840x2160`.
-Aspect ratio: `1:1`, `2:3`, `3:2`, `3:4`, `4:3`, `4:5`, `5:4`, `9:16`, `16:9`, `21:9`.
+Aspect ratio: `1:1`, `2:3`, `3:2`, `2.35:1`, `3:4`, `4:3`, `4:5`, `5:4`, `9:16`, `16:9`, `21:9`, `4:1`, `1:4`, `8:1`, `1:8`.
+Providers validate their model-specific subset.
 Resolution hint.
 Quality hint when the provider supports it.
 Output format hint when the provider supports it.
 Background hint when the provider supports it.
 Use `transparent` with `outputFormat: "png"` or `"webp"` for transparency-capable providers.
 Number of images to generate (1-4).
 Optional provider request timeout in milliseconds.
 When Codex calls `image_generate` through dynamic tools, this per-call value still overrides the configured default and is capped at 600000 ms. Output filename hint.
-OpenAI-only hints: `background`, `moderation`, `outputCompression`, and `user`.
+OpenAI-only hints: `background`, `moderation`, `outputCompression`, and `user`. fal Krea 2 creativity control.
+Defaults to `medium`.

 {